 If you’d like to consider Transit Systems (and we hope you do!), we have two levels of service:

-- White Glove Service from TSI covers all the bases, from prepping your area rug for shipment to curb-to-curb, no-stress delivery.
-White Glove Service makes sense for area rugs that are very valuable, such as antique Orientals and/or rugs that are extremely large and heavy.
+- White-Glove Service from TSI covers all the bases, from prepping your area rug for shipment to curb-to-curb, no-stress delivery.
+White-Glove Shipping Service makes sense for area rugs that are very valuable, such as antique Orientals and/or rugs that are extremely large and heavy.
 These rugs require expert care in packaging, something we have been doing for years.

 - Our standard service is perfect for shipping moderate-value rugs where you are comfortable doing the prep work.
 We still take care of the freight shipping mechanics from start to finish.